FraunhoferIOSB/goose_dataset/image_processing/README.md

 ### Data Submission

-To submit your data to the [Codabench]() competition, generate ID masks for all the images in the test set and pack them in a zip file.
+To submit your data to the [GOOSE 2D Semantic Segmentation Challenge](https://www.codabench.org/competitions/5743/) on Codabench, generate ID masks for all the images in the test set and pack them in a zip file.
 It should have the same folder structure as the test images:

 ```
 -- submission.zip